 By Deacon John McGregor

-(Deacon John McGregor of St. Jude Pearl is the director of the permanenat diaconate and director of operations for the Diocese of Jackson.)
+(Deacon John McGregor is the Director for the Permanent Diaconate for the Diocese of Jackson.)